lukemshepherd/docker/README.md

-# Python 3 with Juypter Lab

-Installs (through conda):

-- Jupyter lab

-*Requires directory 'py_jupyter'*

-*#build the docker image*
+# Minimal python docker image

+This is a minimal python environment from the miniconda base image

+## How to install:

+mkdir mini_py
+cd mini_py

+git pull

+### Build docker image
-docker build -t py_jupyter
+docker build -t mini_py .

-*#build dir for dockerfile*

-mkdir py_jupyter
+### To run Jupyter

-docker run -p 8888:8888 -v /filepath/to/dir/you/want/mounted:/py_jupyter py_jupyter
+docker run -p 8888:8888 -v /filepath/to/dir/you/want/mounted:/app mini_py